 The UK government continues to foster a policy environment that supports LawTech.
-In 2018, the then Advocate General for Scotland and Ministry of Justice spokesperson for the House of Lords, convened an industry-led and government supported UK LawTech Delivery Panel to identify policies that will support innovation in legal services.
-Further to this, in 2019 the government announced it will provide £2m to support the LawTech Delivery Panel's work and to embrace the opportunities of LawTech, drive innovation and help the UK legal sector to grow.10
+In 2018, an industry led and government supported UK LawTech Delivery Panel was formed to identify policies that will support innovation in legal services.
+Further to this, in 2019 the government announced it will provide £2m to support the LawTech Delivery Panel's work and to embrace the opportunities of LawTech, drive innovation and help the UK legal sector to grow.13 In August 2022, the government announced a new £4m investment to deliver a second phase of the LawtechUK programme, supporting modernisation through the development of new technology like machine learning and data analytics tools.14